kazunori279/my-sessions-and-bio/tflite.md

 ## Title

-TensorFlow Lite and Edge TPU: accelerating your devices with the power of AI
+TensorFlow Lite and Edge TPU: accelerating your mobile devices with the power of AI

 ## Title (JP)